AmunCode/Week5-Challenges/README.md

 ![image](https://user-images.githubusercontent.com/55643060/155216858-4c0bf8a4-07b5-4f02-b1a0-ea4306505c11.png)

 You should add at least 5 attributes to your class.
 Think of attributes as facts about each instance of the class you created.
-In my case, each employee has number, name, department, supervisor, and salary.
+In my case, each employee has a number, name, department, supervisor, and salary.

 6. How would you go about printing these attributes?
 The same way you print variables.
 One slight difference is the ".", the format should look like this: `object name.attribute`.
 Write code that will print the first attribute of all the objects you created.
-7. Change the value of the attributes for yout objects, `object name.attribute` = blah.
+7. Change the value of the attributes for your objects, `object name.attribute` = blah.
 Then print all the attributes for all of your objects.
-Notice how each objects attribute is indendent of other object's, they are all of the same class but different objects.
+Notice how each object’s attribute is independent of other objects, they are all of the same class but different objects.

 8. Add an attribute `magic_number` to your class.
 Set the `magic_number` value for each of th eobjects you created.
 9. Add all of your objects into a list.
 Then write code to print the `magic_number` of each item in your list.